With all the negative news about Google SEO, you might think that Google does not recommend SEO.

 Is it boring – dull, with long hard to follow sentences?

 Or does the enthusiasm jump off the page – is it interesting?

 Good content will cost or take some time to write.
 When I am struggling with a piece of content, it normally means I haven’t researched well enough – my knowledge level is too low.

 Break your content up with sub-headings.
-This allows people of scan the page and can keep attention better.
+This allows people to scan the page and can keep attention better.

 Remember to include your keywords in your content a few times.
 More here on keyword research for web pages.